Cooper-Kier/Cooper-Kier/README.md

 ## 🧠 Projects
 ### 📨 **Spam Detection with Machine Learning**
-- Built a TensorFlow model to classify spam messages with 95 %+ accuracy.
+- Built a TensorFlow model to classify spam messages with 95 %+ accuracy
-- Deployed with Docker and served real-time predictions via a lightweight Go server.
+- Deployed the model using Docker and Google Cloud Platform, serving predictions through a Python Flask web application

 ### 📱 **PriceThat (iOS App)**
-- Developed and published an app on the App Store with 100+ downloads.
+- Developed and published an app on the App Store with 100+ downloads
-- Integrated AWS and OpenAI APIs to process user data and cost predictions.
+- Integrated AWS and OpenAI APIs to process user data and cost predictions

 ### 🌐 **3D Personal Portfolio Website**
-- Created a dynamic portfolio using HTML, CSS, JavaScript, and Three.js.
+- Created a dynamic portfolio using HTML, CSS, JavaScript, and Three.js
-- Integrated a custom 3D model built in Blender.
+- Integrated a custom 3D model built in Blender

 ### 📻 **FM Radio Receiver**
-- Designed and built a functional FM radio using a custom PCB.
+- Designed and built a functional FM radio using a custom PCB
-- Debugged and optimized circuit performance for clear audio output.
+- Debugged and optimized circuit performance for clear audio output

 ### ⏰ **Alarm Sleep Mask**
-- 1st place project for an innovative wearable alarm using an Arduino and Bluetooth.
+- 1st place project for an innovative wearable alarm using an Arduino and Bluetooth
-- Simulated circuits with LTSpice and coordinated the team using Trello and Jira.
+- Simulated circuits with LTSpice and coordinated the team using Trello and Jira

 ### ⌛ **FPGA Projects**
-- Designed digital systems like timers, finite state machines, and quadrature encoders using Verilog and Vivado.
+- Designed digital systems like timers, finite state machines, and quadrature encoders using Verilog and Vivado

 ## Leadership
 - **Freshmen Engineering Mentor** at CU Boulder (Aug 2024 – Present)